takeshotech/furima_app/README.md

 |completed_at|datetime||
 ### Association
 - belongs_to :user
-- belongs_to :categories
+- belongs_to :category
-- belongs_to :brands
+- belongs_to :brand
 - has_one :shipping
 - has_one :order
 - has_many :product_images